music-encoding/guidelines/_guidelines-v3/10-critApp/04-critAppNesting.md

 of a
 measure, but differ in the content of the added measure:

-{% include plainExample.html example="examples/critApp/critApp-sample206.xml" valid="false" version=page.version %}
+{% include mei example="critApp/critApp-sample206.xml" valid="false" %}
 When nesting {% include link elem="app" %} elements, it is important that the value(s) in the child {% include link elem="rdg" %} element's **@source** attribute must be a strict subset of the ancestor {% include link elem="rdg" %} element's **@source** value.